nais/handbook/docs/technical/nais.md

 _Kubernetes is not just Kubernetes.
 How did we set it up, and what does NAIS do (nais-yaml, GitHub actions, workflows, etc.)?_

 Kubernetes is a Swiss army knife of tools, and each of these tools comes with its own set of instructions.
-NAIS is there to help developers utilize these tools without having to read the manual.
+NAIS is there to help developers utilize these tools without having to read (all) the manual(s).

 ![](../assets/nais_army_knife.png)